harikas14/Pages/docs/WinMug-UserGuide.md

-✅ **Resume Capability**: Pause and resume large downloads ✅ **File Date Preservation**: Sets file creation dates to original photo dates ✅ **Progress Tracking**: Real-time download progress and statistics
+✅ **Resume Capability**: Pause and resume large downloads ✅ **File Date Preservation**: Sets file creation dates to original photo dates ✅ **Progress Tracking**: Real-time download progress and statistics ✅ **Metadata Export to CSV**: Export photo metadata to CSV files for each album ✅ **Metadata Embedding**: Embed captions, keywords, and GPS data into image files ✅ **Wide Format Support**: Metadata embedding for JPEG, PNG, HEIC, RAW, and more ✅ **Individual Photo Selection**: Select specific photos from albums to download ✅ **SmugMug Links in CSV**: Direct links to each photo on SmugMug in the CSV export

 ### System Requirements